run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/knowledge/use/knowledge-portal.md

    Figure 1 - Knowledge Portal

-- 1: **Folders** - displays the folders that the logged-in user has access to view the knowledge of the same
+- **1**: Folders - displays the folders that the logged-in user has access to view the knowledge of the same

-- 2: **Services Portal** - clicking on the option will display one of the main screens of the product, the Service Portal (Smart Portal)
+- **2**: Services Portal - clicking on the option will display one of the main screens of the product, the Service Portal (Smart Portal)

-- 3: **System** - clicking on the option allows to enter the system
+- **3**: System - clicking on the option allows to enter the system

-- 4: **Identification of the user logged in** - when clicking the option, the functions to change the access password and exit the portal are displayed
+- **4**: Identification of the user logged in - when clicking the option, the functions to change the access password and exit the portal are displayed

-- 5: **Field of search** - allows the search for knowledge
+- **5**: Field of search - allows the search for knowledge

-- 6: **Favorites** - knowledge that has been marked as favorite by user the logged in
+- **6**: Favorites - knowledge that has been marked as favorite by user the logged in

-- 7: **Liked**: knowledge that was created by the logged in user
+- **7**: Liked: knowledge that was created by the logged in user

-- 8: **Indicated** - knowledge indicated to the user, referring to the most accessed system features.
+- **8**: Indicated - knowledge indicated to the user, referring to the most accessed system features.
 Example: the user logged-in always accesses the "Service Request" functionality, when it enters the Knowledge Portal, the system will indicate the knowledge regarding the functionality

-- 9: **Add Knowledge** - allows the user logged-in to post new knowledge in the Knowledge Base
+- **9**: Add Knowledge - allows the user logged-in to post new knowledge in the Knowledge Base

 -------------------------------------------------------------------------------------------------